Cycling the Viking Coastal Trail at the Isle of Thanet

 There are several restaurants, arcades and rides at the beach.
 If the weather isn’t great, and you want to learn a bit about the history of the town, I suggest visiting Ramsgate Tunnels.
 There is a free exhibition or you can join one of the tours, which costs £7.00 for adults and £4.00 for children.
 Check website for timings.
 The 1,5-hour tour was very interesting to me.
 We had a great guide, who was passionate about his job.
 He shared some nice stories about the tunnels and how it saved thousands of lives during the Second World War.
 There is also a cafe with affordable prices.

 Broadstairs is a cute coastal town on the Isle of Thanet.
 It has a sandy beach called Viking Bay.
 On windy days it is a paradise for surf lovers.
 When the sea is calm it is a popular destination for families to have a beach day.
 There are different rides as well including a merry go round, swings and a bouncy castle.
+You could also launch an inflatable kayak if you have one.

 This beach is a dog-friendly beach all year round, which makes it popular among pet owners.
 The beach is well sheltered and peaceful to swim in.
 It is generally not very busy, this is perhaps to the fact that there are no toilet facilities or refreshments available here.
 However, there is a local pub called Captain Digby, which has a great view.
 Another option is to walk to Joss Bay when the tide is out and where you will find toilets and shops.